GPurgatorio/Master-Computer-Science-ICT/README.md

 A way of cabling allowing multiple computers to communicate.
 It's not necessary a graph,but for the reliability purpose it often realized as a set of connected  nodes.
 At least 10% of nodes should be connected in order to guarantee a sufficient reliability ([Small World Theory](https://en.wikipedia.org/wiki/Small-world_network)).

- At layer 2 there is no routing table, even if there are some cache mechanism.
+ At layer 2 there is no routing table (*broadcast domain*), even if there are some cache mechanism.
 The topology is more like a tree than a graph because some edges can be cutted preserving reachability and lowering the costs.

 ### Spanning Tree Protocol (STP)

+First of all it is necessary to understand the loop problem.
+A loop is a cycle of the links between various nodes which creates a "DDoS-like" situation by flooding the network.
 The spanning Tree Protocol is a network protocol that builds a logical loop-free topology for Ethernet networks.
+It builds a spanning tree from the existing topology graph, and disabilitates the remaining links.
 The spanning tree is built using some Bridge Protocol Data Units (BPDUs) frames.
 In 2001 the IEEE introduced Rapid Spanning Tree Protocol (RSTP) that provides significantly faster spanning tree convergence after a topology change.

 Nowadays this protocol is used only in campus and not in datacenters, due to its hight latency of convergence (up to 10-15 seconds to activate a backup line).